thearyanahmed/action-build/readme.md

 **Now, for the tag versioning, the commit message will be used.**
 For example, if I want to tag my image `1.38`, the commit message should be `1.38`.

+The script looks for a `Dockerfile` on the root of your project, if its not present there, make sure the change it on `line 16` of `bitbucket-pipeline.yml` file.

 To finally build and push to ECR,